 Using cannabis during pregnancy may result in lower birth weight:

 Just because cannabis is legal, it doesn’t mean that it is safe; I mean tobacco is permitted as well, but definitely won’t smoke it during pregnancy.
-Moreover, even though the negative impacts of cannabis are almost negligible for adults who don’t use it too often, you can’t expect a growing fetus to have the same level of tolerance against it.
+Moreover, even though the negative impacts of cannabis and pregnancy are almost negligible for adults who don’t use it too often, you can’t expect a growing fetus to have the same level of tolerance against it.

 However, the use of cannabis is increasing significantly among pregnant women.
 In a recent study published in the journal of pediatrics, the survey data of more than three thousand, two hundred pregnant women were studied.